 On our last night, we debated going out again for dinner, but we could see that Ted was utterly exhausted.
 Instead, we took a short trip to the nearby KFC and settled in for the night watching Live at the Apollo and oddly enough, Naked Attraction before drifting off to sleep.

-On Bank Holiday Monday, we packed ourselves up, had our second delicious breakfast, and made the trip back to Essex.
+On Bank Holiday Monday, we packed ourselves up, had our second delicious breakfast, and left Woodbridge.
 However, on the way, we made a pit stop to Flatford, made famous by the artist John Constable.
 Of all the places we visited on the weekend, Flatford was definitely the most picturesque, and I wish we had spent a bit more time there – we were rushing back to watch Episode 5 of Game of Thrones.
 It’s got flowers, a canal, and pretty, little houses, so what better way could anyone end a Bank Holiday weekend in Suffolk?